-- (4) An issuing authority prescribed in terms of section 94 - - (a) may engage the person applying for a permit and the other parties on the terms and conditions of the benefit-sharing agreement; - (b) may facilitate negotiations between the applicant and the other parties and ensure that those negotiations are conducted on an equal footing; - (c) on request by the Minister, must ensure that the benefit-sharing arrangement agreed upon between the applicant and the other parties is fair and equitable; - (d) may make recommendations to the Minister; and - (e) must perform any other duties that may be prescribed.
+- knowledge of or discoveries about the indigenous biological resources for the proposed bioprospecting; - (b) the applicant and the stakeholder have entered into a benefit-sharing agreement that provides for sharing by the stakeholder in any future benefits that may be derived from the relevant bioprospecting; and - (c) the Minister has in terms of section 83(2) approved such benefit-sharing agreement. - (4) An issuing authority- - (a) may engage the applicant and stakeholder on the terms and conditions of a benefit-sharing or material transfer agreement; - (b) may facilitate negotiations between the applicant and stakeholder and ensure that those negotiations are conducted on an equal footing; - (c) on request by the Minister, must ensure that any benefit-sharing arrangement agreed upon between the applicant and stakeholder is fair and equitable; - (d) may make recommendations to the Minister; and - (e) must perform any other functions that may be prescribed.